w3c/wcag3/informative/act-rules/web/current-step-position-is-indicated.md

 ### Passed example 3

-On a retail website, the current step in the checkout flow is identified through a heading that is equivalent to the active state in the stepper component, even if the labeling is slightly different.
+On a retail website, the current step in the checkout flow is identified through a heading that is equivalent to the active state in the ordered list of steps, even if the labeling is slightly different.

 ```
 <ol>